Shirzanan is a Muslim Women Sports Network. As a media organization our mission and vision is:

-- Our vision is access to sports for all Muslim females.
+- Our vision is access to sport for all Muslim females.

 Shirzanan endeavors to become:

-- a practical hub to develop a positive, powerful narrative around Muslim females in sport;
+A practical network to develop a positive, powerful narrative around Muslim females in sport;

-- a media platform with international reach that strengthens the representation, advocacy skills and will of Muslim females in sport to battle discrimination and advocate for gender equality.
+A media platform with international reach that strengthens the representation and will of Muslim females in sport to battle gender discrimination.